Nigeria Sovereign Investment Authority: Three funds

 The fund is composed of three distinct funds or windows, each with specific investment and development objectives.
 Of the initial $1bn, 85 percent of the funds will be distributed among the three windows with an initial 15 percent or $150 million remaining unallocated, to be assigned to either of the three funds as needed in the future.
 The funds will be invested in various securities.
 The Stabilisation Fund was allocated an initial 20 percent, while 32.5 percent each went to the Future Generation and the Nigeria Infrastructure funds.

 The Stabilisation Fund is intended to safeguard against budgetary deficits.
 It would be a last resort from which government may withdraw annually to meet shortfalls in the budget brought about by falls in oil prices or other budgetary constraints.

 The Future Generation Fund is a savings fund that will seek investment in long-term investments and assets to provide savings for future generations of Nigerians.

 The Nigeria Infrastructure Fund is expected to secure investments in the infrastructural development of the country in areas such as agriculture and other government directed projects.

+Board of Directors

+The NSIA is governed by a Board of Directors that manages the business of the Authority.
+Since its establishment, it has adopted several strategies to maintain the knowledge, skills, and experience necessary to achieve this.

+The board of directors is composed of the members listed below: